Student Support Specialist

 Bocce Ball - Students in Middle School thru Transition

-In 2012, Bocce was added as the 4th sport to the District 200 Special Olympics Program.
-Practices begin in July and run through September at Hubble MS. The season ends with a State Qualifying Tournament in Mid-September.
-Athletes who receive a gold medal at the qualifying tournament in September qualify for the Summer Games in June at Illinois State University.
+In 2012, Bocce was added as the 4th sport to the CUSD 200 Special Olympics Program.
+Special Olympics is currently in the process of updating the Bocce season and we are awaiting more information.
+The season ends with a State Qualifying Tournament.
+Athletes who receive a gold medal at the qualifying tournament qualify for State competition.
+More information to come as we receive updates from Special Olympics Region C.

 Bowling - Students in Middle School thru Transition

 In 2010, Bowling was added as the third sport to the District 200 Special Olympics Program.
 More information is coming soon as the season approaches.
+Practices typically begin mid-May.
 The season ends with a Tournament in mid-July at Stardust Bowl in Addison.
 Athletes need at least a 15-game average in order to be eligible to compete in the tournament.
+If athletes perform well at the regional competition, they may qualify for the State competition held in December.

 Coach: TBD